 Guardians ad Litem serve an important role, generally providing the Court with a neutral, third party who can independently gather facts and determine that proper legal procedures are being followed for the protection of those incapable, either functionally or legally, of taking care of themselves.
 Nevertheless, they can add expense and do add another party to satisfy, so from the perspective of a potential Personal Representative and the efficient probating of an estate, it is usually advantageous to see if their appointment can be avoided, especially if there is no evidence of contentiousness between or among the potential Personal Representative and the incapacitated heirs or beneficiaries.

-If one or more heirs or beneficiaries of Descendant’s estate is incapacitated and none of the foregoing exceptions applies, complete a: Motion for Order Appointing Guardian ad Litem form and present it to the Court at your hearing.
+If one or more heirs or beneficiaries of Decedent’s estate is incapacitated and none of the foregoing exceptions applies, complete a: Motion for Order Appointing Guardian ad Litem form and present it to the Court at your hearing.

-If one or more heirs or beneficiaries of Descendant’sestate is incapacitated, and your situation falls into the third exception described above, complete a: Motion for Order Waiving Appointment of Guardian ad Litem form and present it to the Court at your hearing.
+If one or more heirs or beneficiaries of Decedent’sestate is incapacitated, and your situation falls into the third exception described above, complete a: Motion for Order Waiving Appointment of Guardian ad Litem form and present it to the Court at your hearing.

-In King County, the policy is to appoint a GAL for a minor heir or beneficiary or class of similarly situated minor heirs or beneficiaries unless Descendant’s Will has nominated a Trustee or Custodian, and to consider the GAL’s fees as an expense of administration, such that they are chargeable against the estate as a whole and not solely against the minor’s share.
+In King County, the policy is to appoint a GAL for a minor heir or beneficiary or class of similarly situated minor heirs or beneficiaries unless Decedent’s Will has nominated a Trustee or Custodian, and to consider the GAL’s fees as an expense of administration, such that they are chargeable against the estate as a whole and not solely against the minor’s share.
 Comments by Commissioner

 Watness, Ex Parte Practice Tips CLE, KCBA, December 15, 2004.